 One of the biggest challenges in finding childcare is developing a trusting relationship with a dependable caregiver.
 Many parents and guardians prefer to have a reliable adult-like another family member watch their children, but between work, last-minute schedule changes, and other obligations, this simply isn't always feasible.

 Adding a live-in childcare provider to your household is like adding another family member who is there to focus on caring for the kids.
-Au pair program benefits range from cultural exposure to facilitating positive social-emotional development.
+Au pair program benefits for host family range from cultural exposure to facilitating positive social-emotional development.

 - Providing high-quality childcare